 While your dog is the one that is more likely to cause severe or even fatal damage to your cat if he or she feels kitty is a threat or doesn’t belong in the home, your cat can still do permanent damage with their number one weapon: their claws.
 A quick swipe can be enough to make the dog never want to approach the cat again, making for an uncomfortable living environment and a dog that feels permanently afraid.

 Do not declaw your cat.
-By removing this defensive capability completely, he or she will feel completely vulnerable to attack, making her less likely to feel secure in your home.
-Besides, it’s a painful procedure that he or she needn’t experience.
+By removing this defensive capability completely, he or she will feel completely vulnerable to attack, making them less likely to feel secure in your home.
+Besides, it’s a painful procedure that they needn’t experience.

-However, by keeping your cat’s claws trimmed – in the case of indoor cats – he or she can still give your dog a quick warning swipe which will serve to teach them to keep their distance or learn when they have gone too far, without causing any lasting damage to the dog or to their relationship.
+However, by keeping your cat’s claws trimmed – especially if they are an indoor cat, they can still give your dog a quick warning swipe which will serve to teach them to keep their distance or learn when they have gone too far, without causing any lasting damage to the dog or to their relationship.

 Don’t force the friendship

 Your goal should be one of a comfortable tolerance between the two pets.
-While we all dream of coming home to find the kitten curled up on top of the dog, or your new puppy accepting the family cat as its surrogate big sister or mum, you cannot force this relationship.
+While we all dream of coming home to find the kitten curled up on top of the dog, or your new puppy accepting the family cat as its surrogate big sister, you cannot force this relationship.